How to Cancel a Renters Insurance Policy

 Canceling Renters Insurance Policy: Bottom Line

-Canceling your renters insurance is straightforward: contact your provider and follow its instructions.
+Terminating your renters insurance is straightforward: contact your provider and follow its instructions.
 Your provider will walk you through the process and provide any forms you need.
-However, you should first explore other options like adjusting coverage limits, transferring your policy when moving or adding a roommate to your existing policy rather than starting over.
+You should first explore other options like adjusting coverage limits, transferring your policy when moving or adding a roommate to your existing policy rather than starting over.

-Remember that without renters insurance, you're personally responsible for replacing stolen or damaged belongings, medical expenses if someone gets injured in your rental, and legal fees.
-You may also violate your lease agreement, potentially leading to eviction.
-Before canceling, carefully weigh the short-term savings against the long-term financial protection renters insurance provides.
+Without renters insurance, you're personally responsible for replacing stolen or damaged belongings, medical expenses if someone gets injured in your rental and legal fees.

 Compare Renters Insurance Rates